 - Obsessive food thoughts are experienced not only by overweight people but also by those of a healthy weight.

-- Always thinking about food can be triggered by habit, but it can also be due to a lack of nutritional needs.
+- Always thinking about food can be triggered by habit, but can also be due to lack of nutritional needs.

 - The Almased Weight Loss Phenomenon adds nutrition as well as the reduction of hunger and cravings to help deal with a preoccupied "busy mind" due to hunger.